 Carlisle’s Eastern White Pine floors and Longleaf Heart Pine floors each have unique histories as traditional American Pine flooring materials.

-Eastern White Pine flooring was the choice of the early New England colonists, who took advantage of its availability in the New England area, but also its wide widths and long lengths, for a quicker installation.
+Eastern White Pine flooring was the choice of the early New England colonists, who took advantage of its prevalence, but also its wide widths and long lengths, for a quicker installation.
 It was used not only for pine flooring, but also for structural timbers, siding and interior wainscoting.
-Carlisle Eastern White Pine floors are hand selected from the heartwood of timbers, grown exclusively in New England, where the cold climate allows the trees to grow slower and reach full maturity.
-This floor provides a smooth grain, beautiful knots, and versatile finish capabilities.
+Carlisle Eastern White Pine floors are hand selected from the heartwood of timbers grown exclusively in New England, where the cold climate allows the trees to grow slower and reach full maturity.
+This floor provides a smooth grain, beautiful knots and versatile finish capabilities.

-Here at Carlisle, we capture the essence of these traditional pine flooring styles by creating pine flooring in the widest widths and longest lengths, just like the original floors and our SlowCraft™ manufacturing process brings out the beauty in every pine flooring board.
+Here at Carlisle, we capture the essence of these traditional pine flooring styles by creating pine flooring in the widest widths and longest lengths, just like the original floors.
+Our SlowCraft™ manufacturing process brings out the beauty in every pine flooring board.